LinearFold/LinearPartition/README.md

 ```
 --fasta
 ```
-Specify that the input is in fasta format. (default: not use SHAPE data)
+Specify that the input is in fasta format. (default FALSE)
 ```
 --verbose
 ```